Jaime Ridge: Modelling

 Ridge did some modelling for the clothing company that Sally and Parore established in 2004 and describes modelling in print media, catwalks and music videos as a temporary side job.
 Along with Sally, Ridge is represented by agent Sara Tetro.

 Personal life and family

 Ridge claimed that while Sally and she were best friends, she hadn't spoken to her father in years.
-Ridge has expressed sadness at not meeting new half-brother London Ridge, father Matthew's son with current partner Carly Binding, former member of New Zealand girl group TrueBliss and solo artist.
+Ridge has expressed sadness at not meeting new half-brother London Ridge, father Matthew's son with then-partner Carly Binding, former member of New Zealand girl group TrueBliss and solo artist.
 Ridge and Matthew had reconciled by early 2014.

 In February 2014, Ridge and mother Sally spoke out against online bullying following the death of New Zealand celebrity Charlotte Dawson.
 Previously, Ridge had publicly criticised an opinion article speculating as to the cause of Dawson's death.

 ONE News reported Ridge as being one of the most followed New Zealanders on social media.

 In August 2014, Jaime collaborated on a jewellery line for women and men with local designer Lindi Kingi.